e-aji/e-commerce-back-end-orm/README.md

 ## Description

 The aim of this project is to create a back-end for an e-commerce site.
-This attchached video link demonstrates the workings and functionality of the e-commerce back end that was configured with Express.js API and the use of Sequelize to interact with a PostgreSQL database.
+The video link in the links section demonstrates the workings and functionality of the e-commerce back end that was configured with Express.js API and the use of Sequelize to interact with a PostgreSQL database.

 ## Table of Contents